 One Page Express Checkout also offers test mode functionality that allows the website owner to check the functionality of the module before running it live on the website.

 One page checkout is GDPR compatible and has a fully mobile responsive layout.
 It has multi-lingual support.

-Whether you follow a one-step checkout process or a multi-step checkout process, make sure to maintain the checkout flow of your eCommerce store.
+Whether you follow one step checkout process or a multi-step checkout process, make sure to maintain the checkout flow of your eCommerce store.
 Ask for relevant information only.
 Get into the zone of your customers and try to figure out what would make them happy, a one-page checkout or a multi-step checkout?

-At the end of the day, it is totally your call.
-But I would suggest going for the single page checkout.
+At the end of the day, it is your call.
+But I would suggest going for the single step checkout.